tim-koehler/Helm-Intellisense/README.md

 |:------------------------------------------|:----------------------------------------------------------------------------------------
 | `helm-intellisense.customValueFileNames`  | Defines list of possible files containing values<br>(default: `values.yaml`)
 | `helm-intellisense.lintFileOnSave`        | If set to `true` the `Helm-Intellisense: Lint` command will be executed on save (default: `true`)
+| `helm-intellisense.excludeFromLinting`    | Define a list of filenames which should be excluded from linting.

 ## Multiple value files (overriding)